 Erbology Cold-pressed Hemp Seed Oil is organic.
 This preparation method means that valuable chemical compounds native to the oil will remain wholly intact.
 It is extremely rich in omega 3 and 6 fatty acids and in Vitamin D.

 Erbology Hemp Seed Powder is also organic and cold-pressed.
-We keep it raw for optimal absorption of all the valuable minerals it contains, including magnesium, phosphorus, and potassium.
+We keep it raw to maintain all the valuable minerals it contains, including magnesium, phosphorus, and potassium.

-Both Erbology hemp seed oil and hemp seed powder are vegan, gluten-free and clean of any preservatives or genetic modifications.
+Both Erbology hemp seed oil and hemp seed powder are vegan, gluten-free and free of any preservatives or genetic modifications.

 Key hemp benefits